despokd/gather-games/README.md

 No more searching for games, multiple Advanced Objects and multiple tabs (except for CORS).
 Just embed this [github page](https://Techillian.github.io/gather-games).

+Instant open specific games by adding to url: `?g=game-id`

 ## Setup app

 <details>